 October is a special month for me.

 No, it’s not my birthday.
-Nor is it anyone in my family’s.
-It isn’t my anniversary or any other special occasion.
+It isn’t my anniversary or any other special occasion, actually.

 It’s breast cancer awareness month.